AkashPatel1/MachineLearningStocks/README.md

 ### EDIT as of 24/5/18

 This project uses pandas-datareader to download historical price data from Yahoo Finance.
-However, in the past few weeks this has become extremely inconsistent â€“ it seems like Yahoo have added some measures to prevent the bulk download of their data.
+However, in the past few weeks this has become extremely inconsistent – it seems like Yahoo have added some measures to prevent the bulk download of their data.
 I will try to add a fix, but for now, take note that `download_historical_prices.py` may be deprecated.

 As a temporary solution, I've uploaded `stock_prices.csv` and `sp500_index.csv`, so the rest of the project can still function.